Symplectic polarity and Mahler's conjecture: Appendix

 Here we present the part of \cite{akopyan2018capacity} that was used above to make this exposition self-contained.

 \begin{theorem}[The symmetric case of Theorem 1.1 in \cite{akopyan2018capacity}] For a centrally symmetric convex body $X\subset \mathbb R^{2n}$

-\end{theorem} \begin{proof} We may assume that $X$ is smooth since both sides of the inequality are continues in $X$ and the non-smooth case follows by approximation.
+\end{theorem} \begin{proof} We may assume that $X$ is smooth since both sides of the inequality are continuous in $X$ and the non-smooth case follows by approximation.
 Following~\cite{gluskin2015}, we consider a closed characteristic $\gamma : [0, T] \to \partial X$ satisfying the equation